AmilieCoding/code-of-conduct/README.md

 These policies ensure a safe and respectful environment for all our members.

-### 1.1 - Discrimination <a name="11---discrimination"></a>
+### 1.1 - Freedom of Expression <a name="11---discrimination"></a>

+At Archcord, we believe you should be free to express yourself so to some limits you are allowed to express your opinions, however if political opinions are to be discussed, we advise that you use the Politics channel due to the potentially harmful connections.

-We do not tolerate any form of discrimination, including transphobia, homophobia, xenophobia, racism, and other similar behaviors.
+However, even with the freedom of expression rules, we do not tolerate any form of discrimination, including transphobia, homophobia, xenophobia, racism, and other similar behaviors.
 Our community is inclusive, and any discriminatory actions may result in moderation action.

+This also includes the harassment of members.
+While you are free to discuss, discourse and express yourself to members if a member requests you stop directly interacting with them, in DMs or in public channels, we request that you do.

 **Punishment Escalation:**
 - **First Offense (Mild):** You will receive a private ticket explaining the issue and guidance for improvement.